 Symptoms of theobromine poisoning include nausea, vomiting, diarrhoea and polyuria which can progress to cardiac arrhythmias, epileptic seizures, internal bleeding, heart attacks and eventually death.

 Alcohol is metabolised much faster in dogs than in humans and can cause low blood sugar, low blood pressure and a drop in body temperature.
 Intoxicated animals can experience seizures and respiratory failure.
-Some people actually give their dogs alcohol but food containing alcohol or even fermenting yeast in dough can be fatal.
+Some people actually give their dogs alcohol but food containing alcohol or even fermenting yeast in dough can be fatal. be careful to keep proving dough away from your dog if you are baking bread.

 The fizzy drink is a problem too.
 High sugar is bad but the caffeine content is much worse.
 Anything containing caffeine including coffee, tea, energy drinks and some confectionary can affect the heart, stomach, intestines and nervous system.
 Symptoms include restlessness, hyperactivity, muscle twitching, polyuria, excessive panting, increased heart rate and blood pressure and seizures.